 (Why will customers buy this product or service?)

-- The size of the potential or target market (Who, where, and how large is the
+- Identification of the potential target market

 - Marketing strategy (How will the company reach its target market and how does

 - Supply, distribution, and production strategies

 - Organization and Personnel (Who are the individuals who will initially manage the